 Many admire fire apparatus.
 However, there are a select few that are true enthusiasts or “buffs.”
 One particular aspect of the hobby for an even smaller fraction is photography.
 More to it than just “clicking a button,” fundamentals include proper pose, bright sunlight, and accurate documentation.

 Kent Parrish is a lifelong resident of the Louisville area.
-He became a firefighter in 1992 with the Highview Fire District and is currently a Fire Prevention Inspector with the Louisville Fire Department.
-A buff since childhood, Kent began seriously photographing rigs in 2003.
+He became a firefighter in 1992 with the Highview Fire District and is currently a Captain in the Fire Prevention Bureau of the Louisville Fire Department.
+A buff since childhood, Kent began seriously photographing rigs around 1999.
 His work regularly appears in national fire service publications and he has also published several illustrated history books on various fire apparatus manufacturers and genres.